kasslent/clc-digital-skills/_lessons/module-1.2.md

 module: 1
 lesson: 2
 title: The Language of the Web
-description: HTML review and intro to CSS.
+description: HTML review and introduction to CSS.
 permalink: module1-2.html
 ---